The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 "We have reviewed your application and have decided to move forward with other candidates whose qualifications more closely match our current needs."

-The interview request came in forty-one hours.
+The interview request comes in days instead of never.

-"The thing is," he said, and then stopped.
-Stirred.
-Started again.
-"The thing is, I already knew.
-Before I ran the experiment.
-I just..."
-He trailed off.
-"I needed to see it.
+"The thing is, I already knew," is the common refrain in these accounts.
+"Before I ran the experiment.
+I just needed to see it.
 To have something I could point to that wasn't just a feeling."

 I should tell you something before we go further.
 I run an AI-powered recruitment platform.
 I sell the exact kind of technology this article is going to criticize.
 My company's revenue depends on employers believing AI makes hiring better.